crums-io/io-util/README.md

 ## Objective

 The objective is to provide reusable blocks of code for building efficient, custom binary data stores.
+Fail-safety (as in, for example, when the plug is pulled before an I/O operation completes) is a key design goal.

 ## What does it do?